EWright212/CV/README.md

 #### Problem Solving

 EY (2016 - 2019)
 Throughout my time here, as a senior in charge of overseeing the team's audit work, I developed my ability to troubleshoot problems.
 With each project i worked on I carried out, I gained more experience with how to approach problems; I became better at asking specific questions when something wasn't working, I learnt when and how to ask for help, and was able to recognise when solutions I came up with in the past would work again.
-I was also able to adapt knowldge from many sources such as online, past work, asking questions of the client, and colleagues to solve issues.
+I was also able to adapt knowledge from many sources such as online, past work, asking questions of the client, and colleagues to solve issues.
 I learnt how to delegate

 ( give examples)